 This course is a survey of early Chinese philosophy (in translation).
 We focus on the major thinkers of the classical period of Chinese philosophy (550-221 BC), such as Confucius, Mozi, Mencius, Laozi, Zhuangzi, Xunzi, and Han Feizi.
-The emphasis is on ethics, moral psychology and political philosophy.
-PHIL 100 is recommended.
-No prerequisite.
+The emphasis is on ethics, moral psychology, and political philosophy.
+It is recommended that students complete PHIL 100, but there are no formal prerequisites for this course.
 Offered every other year.
-Instructor: Xiao